ddamato/complementary.space/src/pages/index.md

 [^relationships]: When I started thinking about how to quantify space before using density shifts, I originally considered using "degrees" to identify amounts of space; just like how there are degrees of social separation.
 While I believe a person's first introduction to the idea would potentially slow them down to learn more about the approach, ultimately the usage was discarded since it is no different than T-shirt sizing.
 Furthermore, trying to provide a meaningful scale and example using the gray area of friends and acquaintences would be socially awkward.

 [^margin]: I'm avoiding `margin` here because it commonly can achieve both space around and space between items.
 In modern development, `margin` is often avoided for specific amounts of space and instead set as `auto` to help with positioning in responsive layouts.
+"Features" like [margin collapsing](https://www.joshwcomeau.com/css/rules-of-margin-collapse/) cause irregularities when crafting layouts while `padding` follows a more conventional ruleset.

 [^none]: You could also choose not to add space at all.
 This effectively makes the objects visually composed into a single item.
 This is comparable to applying `transparent` to a color to achieve a similar absence of a value.
 No token is needed to effectively remove the application of a property.